tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Ingestion.md

       ![Demo](./images/ingestionadddata.png)

-5. Drag and drop the 'crm_data_xxx.csv' file profiled in the lab downloads.
+5. Drag and drop the 'crm_data_001.csv' file profiled in the lab downloads.
 Within a few seconds you will see a preview of the data.
 Click "Next".

       ![Demo](./images/ingestionadddata1.png)

 6. The next step is to select a Destination for this data.
-Search for "CRM Profile Dataset" , select it and click "Next".
+Search for "CRM Profile Dataset", select it and click "Next".

       ![Demo](./images/ingestiondestination.jpg)